-But, unlike snowflakes, each of us is aware of our environment and of our life’s experiences; and this awareness is our entire existence.
-So, while unique snowflakes are united in glorious diversity by their common watery essence, physically unique human beings, are unified not only by their common elemental constituents but, also, by their by their common essence – awareness, which is the sole matrix and context of human beingness.
+But, presumably unlike snowflakes, each of us is aware of our environment and of our life’s experiences; and this awareness is our entire existence.
+So, while unique snowflakes are united in glorious diversity by their common watery essence, physically unique human beings, are unified not only by their common elemental earthly constituents but, also, by their by their common essence – consciousness, which is the sole context of human beingness.

 Snowflakes appear in Nature and, apparently, are peacefully at one with Nature until they disappear.
-Humans appear in Nature but – unlike snowflakes – we have great intelligence and we think.
-And through thought we identify ourselves with our perceived separate forms.
+Humans appear in Nature but – unlike snowflakes – we have great intelligence and we think a lot.
+And through thought we identify ourselves as our perceived separate forms.
 Thus, we think that we are entities “condemned” by nature to inevitable bodily death.
 But we don’t know what will happen to us upon such death.

 Q. So, what can people learn from snowflakes?

-A. To ‘cool it’ and to not worry about our inevitable disappearance; to let go and go with the flow.
+A. To let go and ‘go with the flow’; to ‘cool it’ and to not worry about our inevitable disappearance.

 “As we lose our fear, Of leaving life, We shall gain the art of living life.”

 And – like snowflakes – maybe some day we’ll be ‘recycled’ some way. e.g. http://www.victorzammit.com/Whenwedie/whatdoeshappen.htm

 In all events, – like snowflakes – we need not worry about leaving.
 For

 “It is in dying [to ego life] that we are reborn to Eternal Life.”